Quantum-accelerated multilevel Monte Carlo methods for stochastic differential equations in mathematical finance: Black-Scholes option pricing model

 The Black-Scholes model is used to price a variety of financial derivatives via a simple and analytical solvable model using a small number of input parameters.
 In Black-Scholes model, we are mainly interested in the following Geometric Brownian Motion

-where $S_t$ is the stock price, $\sigma$ the velocity of the stock and $r$ is the risk-free interest rate.
-The rate of return on the asset $r$ is assumed to be a constant.
+where $S_t$ is the asset price, $\sigma$ the velocity of the asset and $\mu$ is the risk-free interest rate.
+The rate of return on the asset $\mu$ is assumed to be a constant.
 There are some other assumptions on the model, which Fischer Black and Myron Scholes have thoroughly discussed in \cite{BS73}.
 For path-independent option, the price of option $V(s,t)$ follows the Black-Scholes equation

 for $s>0$, $t\le T$, with a terminal condition $V(s,T)=\psi(s)$, where $\psi$ is the final payoff.
 The link between \eq{BSE} and \eq{BSM} is established by the Feyman-Kac formula.
 The solution of \eq{BSE} can be represented as the expectation of the solution of \eq{BSM}.